A Redlands Connection

 In over 100 years of Redlands High School and well over a century of athletic competition at the University of Redlands, some of sports’ most cherished and respected names have touched the lives of local spectators.
 Their accounts might even have been published in the local newspapers – Redlands, Riverside, San Bernardino and sometimes beyond.

-You could also add Citrus Valley and Redlands East Valley high schools, plus private campus Arrowhead Christian Academy, into that mix.
+You could also add REV and Citrus Valley high schools, plus private campus Arrowhead Christian Academy, into that mix.

 Meanwhile, Brian DeRoo might be among the best examples of a Redlands native who connected.